 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+The Company is exposed to liquidity risk.
 The Company manages liquidity risk through the management of its capital structure.